Principal Nancy Frank, Secretary

 needed so that the teacher can prepare reports which are sent with your

 children when they leave our school.

 Who will the school contact if there is

 an emergency involving my child and I cannot be reached?

-contact parents first in the event of illness or emergency.
-A space is provided on the emergency medical
+to contact parents first in the event of illness or emergency.
+Additional emergency contacts may be provided

 Am I responsible for paying charges and